 The following licensing conditions apply to works created at Make Zurich Vol. II:

-- No transfer of rights: everyone retains the rights to anything he or she has created.
+- No transfer of rights: everyone retains the rights to anything they have created.

-- Waiver: No one will exercise any rights of exclusivity with respect to information she/he brings in, even if she/he otherwise could exercise such right of exclusivity under the law.
+- Waiver: No one will exercise any rights of exclusivity with respect to information they bring in, even if otherwise could exercise such right of exclusivity under the law.